openid/Contract-Exchange-Extension/spec/draft-3/terms.rst

 * Service

     * Data or experience provided by Proposer to End User.
-Some Services consist of couple of End User's Privacy Data which are provided by Server and used by Client.
+Some Services consist of couple of End User's Personal Information which are provided by Server and used by Client.
 Parties MUST fulfill Contract to collaborate to provide Service.